agassi000/SET-Price-Request/README.md

 # How Tos

-This python code will get request from [settrade.com](https://www.settrade.com/settrade/home) using beautiful soup 4 html scrapper
+This python code will get requests from [settrade.com](https://www.settrade.com/settrade/home) using beautiful soup 4 html scrapper

 1. Run the program